eamena-project/eamenaR/README.md

 #### Measurements

-Plot some measurements, here the areas, both for the whole heritage places (left) or for the heritages places discrimined by routes (right):
+Plot some measurements, here the areas, both for the whole heritage places (left) or for the heritages places discrimined by routes (right) with the [`geojson_measurements()`](https://eamena-oxford.github.io/eamenaR/doc/geojson_measurements) function:

 ```
 require(gridExtra)